Moritisimor/SimpleGoFileServer/README.md

 #### 4: Got more arguments than necessary.

 ## How to use
+To make files available, you simply put them in the folder named "files" and they will be available there.

 To access the files in the “files” directory, assuming the server runs on 192.168.1.10 on all interfaces, you can either download them from your terminal with the cURL command like this:

 ```console
 curl http://192.168.1.10:8000/Text.txt